Change isn't Always Negative we can help there is a positive future ahead

 Relocation cases are very hard to win, statistically, they are denied more often then they are granted.

-My recommendation would be that you obtain a free consultation from an experienced family law attorney to review the Decree before contacting your ex or moving.
+My recommendation would be that you obtain a consultation from an experienced family law attorney to review the Decree before contacting your ex or moving.

 The language in the statute has recently changed.